MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-get-data.md

 ### Next steps:
 At this point you are ready to unlock unique customer insights through the **Data Configure** sections (those include **Map**, **Match** and **Merge**).
 If you wish to review all the entities that were ingested as part of the **Get Data** process, review the **Entities** section first.

+// To add to a seperate sub-section that will be called *Common Connectors Definitions*:

+// To add to a seperate sub-section that will be called *Recommended Trasformations*: